mohamine18/TripApp/README.md

 Made for a Travel agency in Beijing but it did't visit any server

-> TreckTrack was the name of the project
+> SeeYou Trip was the name of the project

 ## Build Setup